 Project proof points:

-• A custom Hobart HPG driver made the QuickServer migration possible in the first place.
+- A custom Hobart HPG driver made the QuickServer migration possible.

-• Updated firmware and config gave the customer a clear retest path after the physical-layer issue was identified.
+- Updated firmware and configuration gave the customer a clear retest path after the physical-layer issue was identified.

-Most importantly, the customer confirmed that the updated setup was no longer stuck at zero-value troubleshooting.
-After the firmware and config change, the external engineering lead reported:
+The customer confirmed that the updated setup was no longer stuck at zero-value troubleshooting:

 “With the updated Firmware and the config file, we were able to get the full data from the Hobart within 10 to 20 seconds.
 That is a big step forward.”